FOR IMMEDIATE RELEASE | August 17, 2015

 Note to journalists: Please report that this research will be presented at a meeting of the American Chemical Society.

-The team will describe their approach in one of more than 9,000 presentations at the 250th National Meeting & Exposition of the American Chemical Society (ACS), the world’s largest scientific society.
+The scientists will present their findings based on field studies conducted in Leipzig, Germany, and Toronto, Canada, at the 250th National Meeting & Exposition of the American Chemical Society (ACS), the world’s largest scientific society.
 The meeting features more than 9,000 reports and is being held here through Thursday.

 The American Chemical Society is a nonprofit organization chartered by the U.S. Congress.
 With more than 158,000 members, ACS is the world’s largest scientific society and a global leader in providing access to chemistry-related research through its multiple databases, peer-reviewed journals and scientific conferences.
 Its main offices are in Washington, D.C., and Columbus, Ohio.